KenKundert/avendesora/doc/advanced.rst

 Substitute your number for *NNN...NN*.
 Then run the script to display the seed or shared secret.
 It will also show five codes, one every 10 seconds.
-Every other code should match the value produced by the Chrome app.
+Every other code should match the value produced by the *Chrome* app.
+Be aware that every *Authy* app has its own seed, so the sequence that *Chrome* generates will be different from the sequence generated by your phone app or even a different *Chrome* app, and that is true even if they are generating tokens for the same account.

 Once you are convinced that your seed is correct, add something like the following to your account to generate the one-time password:

 .. code-block:: python

         otp = OTP('UM0HJVLT4HVWJQJC47Q8YXX4TU======', interval=10, digits=7)

-The *interval* and *digits* are specific to Authy.
+The *interval* and *digits* are specific to *Authy*.

 .. index::